Skip to footer content

 Which Delimiters Does IronXL Support Natively?

 Automatic delimiter detection involves analyzing the first few lines of your CSV file.
 Count occurrences of common delimiters (comma, tab, semicolon, pipe) in each line.
-The character appearing consistently with the highest frequency is likely your delimiter.
+The character appearing consistently with the highest frequency is likely the delimiter.
 IronXL doesn't provide automatic detection, but you can implement this logic before calling LoadCSV.
-For files with inconsistent delimiters, consider validating data quality first.
+For files with inconsistent delimiters, validate the file structure first, then normalize it.

-As you can see in our console output, both files are correctly formatted into data tables, despite starting out with different delimiters.
+As shown in the console output, both files are correctly formatted into DataTables, despite starting with different delimiters.

 What Are the Next Steps?

-IronXL transforms the complex task of CSV database imports into a straightforward, reliable process.
+IronXL transforms CSV database imports into a straightforward, reliable process.
 With just a few lines of code, you can:

 • Read CSV files from any file path using LoadCSV functionality

-• Convert CSV data into a new DataTable with proper data formatting
+• Convert CSV data into a DataTable with proper data formatting

-• Preserve column headers and datatable columns through intelligent parsing
+• Preserve column headers and DataTable columns through automatic parsing

 • Import millions of rows into a database table efficiently using bulk operations

-The library handles the intricacies of CSV parsing, memory management, and data type conversions automatically, letting you focus on your business logic rather than file processing details.
-Whether you're building ASP.NET applications, working with Blazor, or developing .NET MAUI apps, IronXL provides consistent, reliable CSV processing across all platforms.
+The library handles the intricacies of CSV parsing, memory management, and data type conversions, letting you focus on your business logic rather than file processing details.
+Whether you're building ASP.NET applications, working with Blazor, or developing .NET 10 desktop apps, IronXL provides consistent, reliable CSV processing across all platforms.

 Frequently Asked Questions